-Model created by your needs
+Asset allocation model created by your needs

 For example, for some investors equities are more favorable than other asset classes.
 Or if you are in serious ages you may prefer to put your money in some source of fixed income that can provide you stable retirement income because your goal is to save what you earned during your working life.
 Thus, you are not worried about market fluctuations.
 So, you may have the majority of your portfolio in stocks.

 But if you want to preserve your capital you will like some other model of asset allocation, like preservation of capital.
-This model will suit you if you want to avoid risk to lose even a small part of your investment because you would like to use it in the next 12 months, for example to buy a house.
-In this case your investment portfolio will have about 80% in treasuries or commercial papers.
-There is some risk in this model of asset allocation due the inflation that can lessen your buying power.
+This model will suit you if you want to avoid risk to lose even a small part of your investment because you would like to use it in the next 12 months, for example, to buy a house.
+In this case, your investment portfolio will have about 80% in treasuries or commercial papers.
+There is some risk in this model of asset allocation due to the inflation that can lessen your buying power.
 Think about that.

-Income as asset allocation model
+Income as an asset allocation model

-Balanced portfolios is built of medium-term investment and stocks of well established companies.
+Balanced portfolios is built of medium-term investment and stocks of well-established companies.

-The investor’s needs may change during the time
+The investor’s needs may change during the time.